 | Take Profit Trader | Allowed | $150/mo | End-of-Day | 90% |

 Apex explicitly permits automated trading, DCA bots, and semi-automated systems.
 A March 2026 overhaul removed the 30% consistency rule and recurring fees, making it more bot-friendly than before.
 The 100% payout split on the first $25,000 per account is the highest in the industry.
-Apex supports Tradovate, Rithmic, and NinjaTrader.
+Apex supports Tradovate, Rithmic, and NinjaTrader and explicitly allows up to 20 simultaneous funded accounts — critical for algo traders who want to scale by running the same bot across multiple accounts.

-The main risk for algo traders: Apex uses trailing drawdown, which moves up with your highest equity.
-If your bot runs up profits then gives them back, your drawdown threshold moves against you.
-Bots with high drawdown between winning trades need careful risk management.
+The main risk for algo traders: Apex uses trailing drawdown, which moves up with your highest intraday equity.
+Bots with significant open-profit drawdown need careful sizing.
+See our guide on trailing vs EOD drawdown for algo bots to understand the difference.

-See the full comparison table with live-updated rules for all five firms.
+See the full comparison table with verified rules for all 19 firms — filter by automation status, drawdown type, platform, and account size.

 View Full Comparison Table →